The A3300 is a premium Vitamix model that we highly recommend to friends and family.

 Additionally, you can get one-touch programming when you use the A3300 in-conjunction with the Perfect Blend App.
 It’s not as seamless as a button on the face of the machine, but you can have your phone beam over a program for the recipe you’re using.

-For this reason, we’ve long said the A3300 is a sneaky savvy pick.
+For this reason, we’ve long said the A3300 is a really savvy pick.
 You can get that desired walkaway blending effect without paying the premium for programs.

 I’m concerned about the technology behind the A3300’s touchscreen controls.
 Valid?